 Can I use dried chickpeas in curry?

 Yes, you can use dried chickpeas or garbanzo beans in a curry recipe.
-However, you must soak or precook the dried beans before adding to a curry recipe.
+However, you must soak or precook the dried beans before adding them to a curry recipe.

 How long to soak dried chickpeas?